Logo BusinessBecause - The business school voice

 A business school network that lasts a lifetime

-In an MBA program, you’ll usually be immersed with people from a variety of career backgrounds, geographies, and experience levels.
+In an MBA program, you’ll typically be immersed with people from a variety of career backgrounds, geographies, and experience levels.
 You’ll also be afforded many opportunities to get to know your peers outside the MBA classroom.

 Courtney Wenneborg is an MBA graduate from the University of Washington’s Foster School of Business.
 She aimed to maximize her return on investment (ROI) during her MBA degree.